The translation of this document is outdated.

 6) a stray animal is found in severe traumatic condition;

-7) a new owner is not found within 30 days after coming into
+7) a new owner is not found within 30 days after entering into

-force of the decision regarding confiscation of the animal;
+effect of the decision on confiscation of the animal;

-8) a decision regarding euthanasia of a dog has come into
+8) a decision on euthanasia of a dog has entered into effect

 criteria and procedures by which a dog shall be recognised as